March Moments of Service

 These March events spark teachable Moments of Service.
 See lessons and resources below to connect students' academic and civic life.

 Help students understand the importance of literacy and supporting literacy in their community and world.

 Use the courage, passion and conviction of women philanthropists to inspire and motivate your students to serve.

 Focus student attention on the need for drinking water and irrigation to alleviate world hunger.
 Challenge your students to address the issue of water through a service project.

-Learning to Give Literature Guides combine selected literature with thought-provoking activities that teach children about giving and civic engagement.
+Check out these Learning to Give Literature Guides to combine selected literature with thought-provoking activities that teach children about giving and civic engagement.
 Whether you are a parent, youth leader, teacher, or mentor, you can use shared reading experiences to inform and inspire children to act for the common good.

-A single class-period lesson that focuses on making a difference in the community through fundraising.
+Each single-class-period lesson focuses on making a difference in the community through fundraising.
 These lessons include bonus Learning Links and Reflection Activities.